tensorflow/tensorflow/g3doc/LangRef.md

 ```

-MLIR does not allow direct references to functions in SSA operands because we
+MLIR does not allow direct references to functions in SSA operands because the
-anticipate the desire to multithread the compiler, and disallowing SSA values to
+compiler is multithreaded, and disallowing SSA values to directly reference a
-directly reference a function simplifies this
+function simplifies this
 ([rationale](Rationale.md#multithreading-the-compiler)).

 #### 'divis' operation